Rules for the New Moon

 The moon disappears from heaven only for one moment, like the twinkling of the eye.
 Otherwise, however, it continues to run its course and be it only in the width of a thin thread, either in the east (before the conjunction) or in the west (after the conjunction).
 But the human eye has no strength to perceive the moon for 8 large hours (i.e., 16 hours).27

-The Pharisees varied in their opinions on when the moon became visible to the human eye, extending it anywhere from 6 to 18 hours after conjunction.
-However, they did agree that a complete time of the transitional phase (both the approach and exit from conjunction) lasted 24 hours.28
+The Pharisees had differing views on when the moon became visible to the human eye, with opinions ranging from 6 to 18 hours after conjunction.
+However, they all agreed that the entire transitional phase—encompassing both the approach to and the exit from conjunction—lasted 24 hours.28

-Not only are these Pharisaic opinions at variance, but they are unnecessary because the term “חדש (khodesh; rebuilt, new)” only means that the official new moon cycle has begun.
-Technically, rebuilding begins the moment after conjunction.
-The question is, On what day does Yahweh officially consider the moon as rebuilt in order to designate it as the first day of the month?
+The opinions held by the Pharisees are not only inconsistent, but they are also unnecessary.
+The term חדש (khodesh), which means “rebuilt” or “new,” only signifies the start of the official new moon cycle.
+Technically, the process of rebuilding begins immediately after the conjunction.
+The critical question is: On which day does Yahweh officially recognize the moon as “rebuilt” to mark it as the first day of the month?

-Next, a conjunction of the moon occurs when the moon lines up between the sun and the earth, causing the side of the moon facing the earth to be totally dark.
-As it moves out of conjunction, a thin sliver of light illuminates its edge.
-As the moon moves away from the sun, yet still remaining relativity close to it, this ever-growing crescent of light is not visible, being obscured by the sun’s light.
-Eventually, the moon moves far enough away so that its crescent can be seen with the naked eye.
+Next, a conjunction of the moon occurs when the moon aligns directly between the sun and the Earth, causing the side of the moon facing the Earth to be completely dark.
+As it moves out of conjunction, a thin sliver of light begins to illuminate the moon’s edge.
+While the moon continues moving away from the sun, it remains relatively close, making this growing crescent of light difficult to see, as it is obscured by the sun’s brightness.
+Eventually, the moon will travel far enough away for its crescent to become visible to the naked eye.

 The real issue becomes the scriptural view regarding just how long the moon remains in its transitional phase before it is officially counted as חדש (khodesh; rebuilt).
 In reviewing this issue, we must keep in mind that Scriptures nowhere directly speaks of the moon’s conjunction, its transitional phase, or how long this phase lasts.
 Yet as we shall see, it does address this issue howbeit, in another form.